dtm589/CS50W/wiki/entries/JavaScript.md

 # JavaScript

 A programming language used in web development.
+Its awesome!